Fellow Since 2006

-This profile was prepared when Isabel Guirao was elected to the Ashoka Fellowship in 2006.
+This description of Isabel Guirao's work was prepared when Isabel Guirao was elected to the Ashoka Fellowship in 2006.

 The New Idea